 (d) Gift & Entertainment

-1. Vendors are not permitted to offer or sponsor any social entertainment or personal trips to employees
+1. Vendors are not permitted to offer or sponsor any social entertainment or personal trips for employees of DRB-HICOM.

-2. During a tender / RFQ process, Vendors shall refrain from entertaining or treating any DRB-HICOM’s employees or their family members who involved in the evaluation such as providing special invitation to events or offering a vacation
+2. During a tender / RFQ process, Vendors shall refrain from entertaining or treating any employees of DRB-HICOM or their family members who involved in the evaluation such as providing special invitation to events or offering a vacation.

 (e) Fair Dealings & Integrity

-2. (ii) Vendors shall endeavour to deal fairly and should not take unfair advantage of anyone through the manipulation, concealment, abuse of privileged information, misrepresentation of material fact or any other unfair business practices
+2. Vendors shall endeavour to deal fairly and should not take unfair advantage of anyone through the manipulation, concealment, abuse of privileged information, misrepresentation of material fact or any other unfair business practices.

 (f) Honest Representation